Maimonides

 Many non-Jews assume a rabbi is simply the Jewish version of a priest.

-A Sefer Torah is not just a copy of the Torah.
+A Sefer Torah is more than a copy of the Torah.

-A siddur is not just a book of prayers.
+A siddur is more than a book of prayers.

-If parashah is the smaller section, sidra is the larger weekly portion.
+If parashah is the smaller section, sidra is the weekly portion in the public reading...

 A synagogue is often described as the Jewish equivalent of a church.